Momentive to face critics as bankruptcy-exit plan goes before court

-NEW YORK (Reuters) - Momentive Performance Materials, the quartz and silicone maker owned by Apollo Global Management (APO.N), will embark Monday on a week of hotly contested hearings seeking court approval of a plan to cut $3 billion in debt and exit bankruptcy.
+NEW YORK, Aug 18 (Reuters) - Momentive Performance Materials, the quartz and silicone maker owned by Apollo Global Management, will embark Monday on a week of hotly contested hearings seeking court approval of a plan to cut $3 billion in debt and exit bankruptcy.

 The Waterford, New York-based company filed for Chapter 11 bankruptcy in April with an agreement to transfer control to a class of bondholders, but most other creditors have vigorously opposed the plan.